Chlaxity/STW-DOTS-onboarding-case/README.md

 # STW-DOTS-onboarding-case
- A case that guides you through creating your first game wit Unity DOTS
+ A case that guides you through some gameplay functionalities with Unity DOTS.